cbalbin-bio/Epitopedia/README.md

 ## Getting started

-The quickest way to start using Epitopedia is by downloading the docker container which contains all the dependencies preinstalled
+The quickest way to start using Epitopedia is by downloading the docker container which contains all the dependencies preinstalled:

 ```shell
 docker pull cbalbin/epitopedia